 - Give up judgement: both of yourself and others.
 Be fully present in the moment, in all your interactions.
 Speak less, listen and observe more.
+Develop humility and self awareness.
 Put love and respect first.
 Everyone has something to offer, a part to play, and struggles you don’t know.

 - Monitor your progress.
 Keep a record of synchronicities, all the fear you have released, and all ways you have shifted and grown.

 Collect the evidence diligently until you satisfy your mind.